Australian singles chart:

 Read more: en.wikipedia.org/wiki/You’re_So_Vain

 The lyrics pointedly accused someone – likely a lover – of being way too into himself.
 And with Simon’s famous lineup of romantic partners, the cocky individual could have pointed to Warren Beatty, Michael Crichton, David Geffen, Kris Kristofferson, Terrence Malick, Jack Nicholson, Cat Stevens, James Taylor or John Travolta — or even rumored flings with Sean Connery (she later denied any romantic interactions), Marvin Gaye and Jeremy Irons.
-And of course, there was the possibility of Mick Jagger, with whom she shared “raw electricity” while singing together.
+And there was the possibility of Mick Jagger, with whom she shared “raw electricity” while singing together.

 Read more: www.biography.com/news/carly-simon-youre-so-vain-inspiration